wren-lang/wren/doc/site/contributing.markdown

 the system and highlight problems and missing features.

 Of course, new ideas are also welcome as well!
-If you have an idea for a significant change or addition, please do get in touch first before writing lots of code to make sure your idea will be a good fit.
+If you have an idea for a significant change or addition, please file a [proposal][] to discuss it before writing lots of code.
+Wren tries very *very* hard to be minimal which means often having to say "no" to language additions, even really cool ones.

 ## Making a change